vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 Use a code example plus AI to quickly build flask apps that run locally.
 Create privacy-focused web apps without the complexity of a multi-file project structure.
 Python, HTML, CSS and JS code are all in one python file.

 This project shows how to prompt AI models to create a flask app that combines a nice interactive UI running in the browser with the power of a Python backend.
-This approach is ideal for domain experts who want to use Gemini, ChatGPT and Claude to create digital tools that run locally, without an internet connection.
+This approach is ideal for domain experts who want to use Gemini, ChatGPT and Claude to create digital tools/small-apps that run locally, without an internet connection.

 <img src="https://github.com/vbookshelf/One-Page-Flask-Web-App-Template/blob/main/images/one-page.png" alt="Programmer holding up a page" height="350">

-The user provides a code example as a pattern to follow and then asks an LLM to generate the code for a specific task, such as a local chat application or a data extraction tool.
-This prompt strategy makes it easy for non-programmers to create custom tools that need both a frontend and a backend.
+The user provides a code example as a pattern to follow and then asks an LLM to generate the code for the app.
+The user then copies this code and pastes into into a python file.
+Then the user runs the python file on their computer by typing a command in the console.
+When the file is running the app can be accessed from a web browser.
+This workflow makes it easy for non-programmers to create custom tools that need both a frontend and a backend.

 Features:
 - All the beauty of HTML, CSS and JS